 During the process, it is possible for LiPs in England and Wales to obtain “free” legal assistance from the Citizens Advice Bureau (CAB).
 However, in more bespoke law like timeshare, long-term holiday products and leisure credits you would use the assistance of an experienced solicitor of a paralegal service provider such as TESS Paralegal Services Ltd.

 The equivalent in Scotland is a party litigant and in the United States is pro se legal representation.

 Litigant in Person, Costs, Help and Advice

-It is important for LiP to record the type of work they have conducted, time spent on the case, and the expenses they have incurred.
-If, and when a LiP receives free legal advice, they should ask the adviser to record their time and what they did in order to claim a separate “pro bono” costs order.
+It is important for LiPs to record the type of work they have conducted, time spent on the case, and the expenses they have incurred.
+If and when the LiP receives free legal advice, they should ask the adviser to record their time and what they did in order to claim a separate “pro bono” costs order.

 If the LiP’s case does go to court and if it is successful, the LiP will be required to hand a record of costs to the judge.
 The judge may be able to order the other side to pay costs to the LiP and pro bono costs where free legal advice was given.
 The judge will assess the costs, however is not obliged to order the other side to pay costs if those costs are inflated, disproportionate or for any other reason.
 There is an entitlement to costs and that right is conveyed in CPR 46.5 and 45.39(5) which effectively provides the right to claim reasonable costs for work done or disbursements which would have been allowed had there been paid legal representation.
 In PD 46.3 this provides an entitlement to charge an hourly rate of £19 per hour for individuals (who cannot prove actual financial loss) for time spent on their cases.
 That all said claims cannot be for more than two-thirds of the amount that would have been allowed if represented by a lawyer.